sarastokes/SBFSEM-tools/README.md

 Synapse and network analyses for serial electron microscopy.

 The program automatically downloads data from the annotation database to ensure analysis reflects the most recent changes.
-There are 5 main classes:
+There are 6 main classes:
 1. Neuron - holds all synapse and stratification data about a single neuron
 2. Mosaic - for comparing a small number of parameters among multiple neurons
 3. Network - represents a network of connected neurons as a directed graph
 4. Model - simulates responses to light/current stimuli
 5. Analysis - standardizes common analyses by organizing input parameters and results
+6. ImageStack - represents EM frames as a doubly linked list, basic image editing support

 Work in progress: (1) A more intuitive representation of connectivity networks.
 (2) The model utilities will allow multi-level simulation of cells from Viking.
 Currently supports only spectral responses to full-field stimuli - explanding to include temporal, then spatial responses.

 See the documentation for more details.
+Note: As of 29Sept2017, much of the documentation and tutorial is out of date.
+This will be fixed soon.

 ##### More information:
 * [Viking][viking] annotation software